Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/Post.md

 Even though the previously mentioned modular architecture lures us into thinking that individual components can be considered separately from each other, unit tests don't actually benefit from that.
 In fact, the complexity of a unit test only grows proportionally to the number of external interactions the unit has, due to all the work that you must do to achieve isolation while still exercising required behavior.

-The example illustrated previously in this article is very simple, but in a real project it's not unusual to see the arrange phase spanning many long lines, just to set preconditions for a single test.
+The example illustrated previously in this article is very simple, but in a real project it's not unusual to see the arrangement phase spanning many long lines, just to set preconditions for a single test.
 In some cases, the mocked behavior can be so complex, it's almost impossible to unravel it back to figure out what it was supposed to do.

 Besides that, unit tests are by design very tightly coupled to the code they're testing, which means that any effort to make a change is effectively doubled as the test suite needs to be updated as well.
 What makes this worse is that very few developers seem to find doing that an enticing task, often just pawning it off to more junior members on the team.